IBM/CodeEngine/experimental/serverless-fleets/tutorials/inferencing/README.md

 ![](../../images/examples_inferencing_flow.png)

 > Note: The tutorial assumes that you have created the fleet sandbox using the fully automated approach which creates the rclone environment as well as the upload/download scripts.
-If that's not the case, you would need to upload the PDFs and download the results using the COS CLI or other means.
+If that's not the case, you would need to upload the recipes and batches, and download the results using the COS CLI or other means.

 ## Steps

 ### Step 1 - Upload

-The 30 example cookbooks and 3 batches are located in the `data/tutorials/inferencing/` directory.
+The 30 example recipes and 3 batches are located in the `data/tutorials/inferencing/` directory.
 Run the following commands in the root directory to list and upload the example PDFs to COS.
 ```
 ls data/tutorials/inferencing/recipes
 ls data/tutorials/inferencing/batches